RafaelBrandaoBastos/IOT-Application/README.md

 The main parts of the template are:

-* Para fazer o Projeto Final de IOT o grupo estabeleceu as seguintes metas:
-* Utilizar sensores para monitoramento do ambiente e do solo, junto de um atuador para realizar a irrigação da horta.
-* Realizar a conexão do ESP 32 via WI-FI possibilitando o envio e recebimento de mensagens pelo MQTT em tempo hábil
-* Criação de eventos desencadeados pelo recebimento de dados no MQTT
-* Criação do banco de dados para armazenar os dados coletados
+* Use sensors to monitor the environment and the soil, together with an actuator to irrigate the garden.
+* Connect the ESP 32 via WI-FI, allowing the sending and receiving of messages via MQTT in a timely manner
+* Creating events triggered by receiving data in MQTT
+* Creation of the database to store the collected data
-* Criação de interface mobile
+* Mobile interface creation

 <img src="ui.content/src/main/content/jcr_root/content/dam/reactapp/asset.jpg/_jcr_content/renditions/demo.png">